-3. Bordetella vaccines are recommended.
-Handlers are encouraged to talk to their veterinarians regarding the use of either nasal or injectable vaccine.
+3. Dogs must receive a Bordatella vaccine within 6 months prior to taking Introduction to Pet Therapy classes.
+Bordatella vaccines for all other WMTD level of memberships are recommended.
 Dogs given the nasal vaccines may not visit for one week following vaccination.
-Dogs given injectable vaccines may not visit for five days following initial injection, but have no restrictions following future vaccinations per their veterinarian’s recommendations.
+Dogs given injectable vaccines may not visit for five days following initial injection, but have no restrictions following future vaccinations per their veterinarian’s recommendations. *

-4. Flea/Tick Treatments are highly recommended.
-Dogs who wear Flea/Tick Collars must have them removed at least 50 hours prior to a visit and a full bath at least 24 - 48 hours prior to a visit.
+4. Flea/tick treatments are highly recommended.
+Dogs who wear flea/tick collars must have them removed at least 50 hours prior to a visit and a full bath at least 24 - 48 hours prior to a visit.
 Dogs given topical flea/tick treatments must wait at least 24 hours following a treatment to visit.

-18. In compliance with the State of Michigan Laws, dogs must be Canis lupus familiaris; no wolf-hybrids will be accepted for training or registration purposes.
+18. In compliance with the State of Michigan Laws, dogs must be Canis lupus familiaris.
+No wolf-hybrids will be accepted for training or registration purposes.